-Extensive work on the bionomics of the main malaria vectors, namely Anopheles culicifacies, An. fluviatilis, An. minimus, An. sundaicus and An. stephensi has been carried out at different locations in the country by the National Institute of Malaria Research and is briefly described below.
+Extensive work on the bionomics of the main malaria vectors-An. culicifacies, An. fluviatilis, An. minimus, An. sundaicus and An. stephensi has been carried out at different locations in the country by MRC and is briefly described below.

 Anopheles culicifacies